Rudolph Valentino: Strike against Famous Players

 Valentino went on strike for financial reasons.
 At the time of his lawsuit against the studio, he was earning $1,250 per week, with an increase to $3,000 after three years.
 This was $7,000 per week less than Mary Pickford made in 1916.
 He was also upset over the broken promise of filming Blood and Sand in Spain, and the failure to shoot the next proposed film in either Spain or at least New York.
 Valentino had hoped while filming in Europe he could see his family, whom he had not seen in 10 years.

 In September 1922, he refused to accept paychecks from Famous Players until the dispute was solved, although he owed them money he had spent to pay off Jean Acker.
 Angered, Famous Players, in turn, filed suit against him.

 Valentino did not back down, and Famous Players realized how much they stood to lose.
 In trouble after shelving Roscoe Arbuckle pictures, the studio tried to settle by upping his salary from $1,250 to $7,000 a week.
 Variety erroneously announced the salary increase as a "new contract" before news of the lawsuit was released, and Valentino angrily rejected the offer.

 Valentino went on to claim that artistic control was more of an issue than the money.
-He wrote an open letter to Photoplay magazine, titled "Open Letter to the American Public", where he argued his case, although the average American had trouble sympathizing, as most made $2,000 a year.
+He wrote an open letter to Photoplay magazine, titled "Open Letter to the American Public", in which he argued his case, although the average American had trouble sympathizing, as most made $2,000 a year.
 Famous Players made their own public statements deeming him more trouble than he was worth (the divorce, bigamy trials, debts) and that he was temperamental, almost diva-like.
 They claimed to have done all they could and that they had made him a real star.

 Other studios began courting him.
 Joseph Schenck was interested in casting his wife, Norma Talmadge, opposite Valentino in a version of Romeo and Juliet.
 June Mathis had moved to Goldwyn Pictures, where she was in charge of the Ben-Hur project, and interested in casting Valentino in the film.
 However, Famous Players exercised its option to extend his contract, preventing him from accepting any employment other than with the studio.
 By this point, Valentino was about $80,000 in debt.
 He filed an appeal, a portion of which was granted.
 Although he was still not allowed to work as an actor, he could accept other types of employment.